Marine Forensic Scientist

 Their daily life is a fascinating blend of standard police forensics and complex oceanography.
 If a foreign fishing vessel is caught with a freezer full of unidentifiable, chopped-up fish meat, the Marine Forensic Scientist takes a sample back to the lab.
 They extract the DNA and use "DNA Barcoding" to legally prove that the meat is actually from an endangered, protected shark species, giving the prosecutor the hard evidence needed to send the smugglers to prison.

-They are masters of "Chemical Fingerprinting."
+They are masters of "Chemical Fingerprinting".
 They can take a sample of spilled oil from a dead seabird, analyze its chemical makeup using a Gas Chromatograph (GC-MS), and match it exactly to the engine oil of a specific cargo ship sailing 100 miles away.
 They must then stand in the High Court as an Expert Witness, explaining this chemistry to a judge.

 AI can help cross-reference DNA databases, but it cannot safely recover a toxic oil sample from a sinking ship, maintain a strict legal "Chain of Custody" for evidence, or withstand aggressive cross-examination by defense lawyers.
 It is a highly prestigious, action-packed scientific career.